danfinlay/4hCampScheduler/README.md

 	var generator = require('./4hCampGenerator');
 	var schedules = generator.generate(10);

-After this example, "schedules" would contain an array of "schedule" objects.
+After this example, "schedules" would contain an array of ten "schedule" objects.
 A schedule is a javascript object that could be represented in JSON like this:

 	[
 		{